 Once an EHCP is finalised CBC must ensure that the specified special educational provision is secured.
 The Children and Families' Act 2014 requires an EHCP to be reviewed within 12 months of it being issued and then every subsequent 12 months (6 months for Early Years children).
 This responsibility is delegated to the Academy.
-All Annual Reviews will be chaired by the SENDCO and all involved parties will be invited to attend.
+All Annual Reviews will be chaired by the SENDCO and involve all relevant parties, as agreed with/informed by parents.
 Families may choose to request a personal budget to support them in securing the provision identified in the EHCP.
 If this option is chosen the SENDCO will support the family in accessing the services they require.